davpqb/davpqb/README.md

 ### What have I been up to?

-**🛰️ SAR Imaging Toolkit — Northrop Grumman** Recreated Mathcad's polar coordinate math logic for Synthetic Aperture Radar applications as a Python/Jupyter notebook (SymPy, Matplotlib), translating derivations within 0.000006s tolerance and cutting model runtime by ~90%.
+**🛰️ SAR Imaging Toolkit — Northrop Grumman** Recreated Mathcad's polar coordinate math logic for Synthetic Aperture Radar applications as a Python/Jupyter notebook (SymPy, Matplotlib), translating derivations within 0.0006% tolerance and cutting model runtime by ~90%.

 **📚 EdTech Referral System — For Students by Students LLC** Built end-to-end referral logic (Java SpringBoot + GraphQL, VueJS/Apollo Client) for an EdTech LMS, including changes to the platform's core data pipeline.

 **🎮 [GraalOnline Era — Custom Levels](https://github.com/davpqb/graalonline-era-levels)**
-Led a team of 4 designing six original levels — scripting (GScript), graphics, sound, and animation.
+Led a team of 4 designing six original levels.
+Scripting (GScript), graphics, sound, and animation.
 (In partnership with official game staff.)

 ---